SoLAr-Neutrinos/CLSim/Docs/Documentation/LightNCharge.md

 These starting positions are then stored in a vector.
 Here we assume that the drift-direction is along the z-axis, and the charge-readout sits on the z=0 plane.
 In the main event loop we loop through all the produced starting points, figure out if a PD/CD sits below this point.
+For this a TH2Poly is used as a way to determine the CD-ID.
-If yes, a time entry is produced according to $t = z/v_{drift}$.
+The time is then produced according to $t = z/v_{drift}$ and stored in the output object.

 ![Conceptual Drawing of the Charge Simulation](./Charge.pdf){width=48%}

 ![Starting Positions of electrons of a single energy deposit after smearing](./starting.png){width=48%}

+- Drawbacks: Currently we need to assume a super-non-optimized electric field, which means most of the charge is lost, as it is not sitting perfectly above a pixel.

+### ToDo's

-- Current Status: The runtime is a major problem.
-This can be solved by the following things:
+- Current Status: The runtime is an issue
-	- The smearing currently calls gRandom 4 times for each produced electron.
-This can be speed up by calling `RndmArray` once for each hit.
-	- One can multithread the loop over the number of electrons in the beginning
-	- One can multithread the loop over hits in the down-projection part of the code (~line 216)
-	- One could assume a readout that covers the full plane, and just project down the x-y coordinates.
-This would alleviate the need for the loop over the detectors, which would be a major performance improvement.
-It comes with its own drawbacks.
-Could be implemented as an alternative function.
-	- The main loop can also be rewritten in a different way evading the loop over loops.
+	1. Light
+		- Around 0.3 s/event up to 2s/event at 8400 SiPMs.
+For SoLAr this will be more challenging.
+		- No straight forward to multi thread this, as ROOT objects are called in the loop which are not thread safe!
 		- If code should be used long term, a refactoring in its own class would be necessary

+- General: Maybe use the same file for Charge and Light and use the currently unused variable Detector Type as an identifier for charge/light detector
+- The TH2Poly for the light output assumes that the orientation is 3 (on the x-y axis).
+This should be fixed for possible light-field-cage studies.
+Meaning, that 6 TH2Polys should be created and stored.

+- Validate / Build parametrisation for SoLAr